n3ddu8/nest-legacy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An Ubuntu:22.04 implementation of my development environment, built on my [Ubuntu Base](ubuntu-base) container image.
+An Ubuntu 22.04 implementation of Nest, my personal development environment built on my [Ubuntu Base](ubuntu-base) container image.
+For working with my legacy projects that I haven't yet converted to work with Alpine Linux.
+I will not be activly maintaining this environment and plan to archive it once all my projects are implemented in Alpine.
 Additional packages include:
 * git
 * npm
 * zsh